• Home

 Minor Variance vs. Zoning Amendment:

-A minor variance addresses minor variances from existing zoning bylaws, while a zoning amendment involves changing the zoning themselves.
+A minor variance addresses minor variances from existing zoning bylaws, while a zoning amendment involves changing the zoning itself.

 Zoning amendments often involve public consultation and hearings, so it's crucial to understand the process and engage with the community.

-Zoning amendment processes can take time and involve various fees, so it's important to factor these into the overall project timeline and budget
+Zoning Change can take time and involve various fees, so it's important to factor these into the overall project timeline and budget

 Minor technical adjustments to the Zoning Bylaw provisions may be accommodated by a Minor Variance Application to the Committee of Adjustment.